Document issued on: March 24, 2014

 For purposes of this guidance, FDA will consider a pediatric use to be any use of a medical device in a pediatric population, as defined above, in which there is a primary pediatric indication.
 General indications, where considerable pediatric application is anticipated, are also included in this definition.

-In general, FDA assesses safety and effectiveness of devices in the pediatric population using the same regulatory bases, scientific approaches, and processes we use to assess all devices.
-Device considerations that are also germane to pediatric devices include, but are not limited to, the following preclinical and clinical testing as well as other regulatory controls:
+In general, FDA assesses safety and effectiveness of devices in the pediatric population using the same regulatory bases, scientific approaches, and processes used to assess all devices.
+Device considerations that are also germane to pediatric devices include, but are not limited to, the following pre-clinical and clinical testing as well as other regulatory controls: